Alex-Oma/Software-Development-2-Hangman-Game/README.md

 ### High level user requirements

 Based on my target audience and user profiles, I've developed the following preliminary high-level user requirements for my **Hangman game**.
 Depending on available time, some of these may be deprioritised to ensure I am capable of meeting the assignment deadline.
 The strict timeline means I must first focus on the **core gameplay features**, polish those, and only then add additional features.
 I’ve therefore identified the **core (MVP)** features and **nice-to-have (Phase 2)** features.

 ---

 ## MVP Features (Must Have)

-1. **Main Menu**
+1. **Main page**
+   The game must have a main page (index.html) with the game description, game logo and buttons to create an account or log in.

+2. **Main game page**
-   The game must have a main menu with options to start a new game, view scores, and access settings.
+   The game must have a main game page with options to start a new game, main game layout and game controls.

-2. **Game Win Screen**
+3. **Game Win Screen**
    Displayed when the player successfully guesses the full word before running out of attempts.

 3. **Game Over Screen**
-   Displayed when the player runs out of allowed incorrect guesses.
+   Displayed when the player runs out of allowed attempts.

 4. **New Game Functionality**
    Player must be able to start a new Hangman game at any time.